MEET OUR BEAUTIFUL RESCUES WHO HAVE BEEN GIVEN A SECOND CHANCE IN LIFE

 These chestnut beauties arrived on a cold, blustery day in March from Tar Heel, N.C., the day after a fierce blizzard.
 Warily, Saturn cautiously stepped from her trailer, Jupiter close at her side.
 Within an hour the two were interacting with our volunteers, eating apples and carrots.
 Now Jupiter shares a turnout with Olive and the two have become fast friends.

-Friendly is one of our original residents at the farm. he is a chestnut and is loved by everyone at the rescue, especially his friend Emsy, who never seems to leave his side.
+Friendly is one of our original residents at the farm.
+He is a handsome chestnut and is loved by everyone at the rescue, especially his friend Emsy, who never seems to leave his side.

 PHOENIX & OLIVE